 If you’re expecting visitors, or if your boyfriend or husband is due home, and you feel miserable (but must get your mood up for the sake of the people you care about), perhaps you could think of a funny video you can watch on YouTube that you know will always change your state and put you in to a good spirit.

-2) Don’t try to please everyone
+Key Number 2 – Don’t try to please everyone

 This sucks energy from others, rather than allowing your magnetic and magical abilities to flow.
 A charming woman has the ability to move on when necessary.
 Again, easier said than done.
 But so worth the effort!

 Instead, focus on using the power that you do have.
 You can influence others with good intentions, and you can care more and therefore be more attuned.

 Life is really, really short.
 You don’t have the TIME to obsess over other people’s thoughts about you.

 Well, some may think that if they keep obsessing over it, they might eventually be doing the ‘right’ thing.

 Sometimes, you may just happen to annoy people accidentally.
 It happens to everybody.
-No-one is immune to this!
+No one is immune to this!

 For some, no matter WHAT you do, they’ll just choose to hate you anyway.
 And it has nothing to do with you.
 It has everything to do with them.

 In effect, if you don’t want to be judged, just do nothing!
 Strive for nothing!
 Be nothing, and think nothing.

 Granted, people say hurtful things, and it’s ok to be upset – but it’s really all about not getting so caught up in your own need to be ‘accepted’.

-3) In interaction with others, be at the same energy level or higher
+Key Number 3 – In interaction with others, be at the same energy level or higher